pingidentity/pingdirectory-go-client/configurationapi/docs/ApiKeyConjurAuthenticationMethodResponse.md

 ### NewApiKeyConjurAuthenticationMethodResponse

-`func NewApiKeyConjurAuthenticationMethodResponse(id string, username string, ) *ApiKeyConjurAuthenticationMethodResponse`
+`func NewApiKeyConjurAuthenticationMethodResponse(id string, schemas []EnumapiKeyConjurAuthenticationMethodSchemaUrn, username string, ) *ApiKeyConjurAuthenticationMethodResponse`

 NewApiKeyConjurAuthenticationMethodResponse instantiates a new ApiKeyConjurAuthenticationMethodResponse object This constructor will assign default values to properties that have it defined,